Krantz-XRF/AutoFFI/README.md

 ## Configuration File

 The configuration file of auto-FFI use the YAML format.
 To begin, run `auto-FFI --dump-config > config.yaml` to get an example configuration file.
 The option names should be self-explanatory.

+## Code Generation Template

+The code generation template of auto-FFI can be found in [the source tree](https://github.com/Krantz-XRF/auto-FFI/blob/master/src/default_template.hs).
+Also, run `auto-FFI --dump-template > template.hs` will provide you the default template.
+For template grammar, refer to [documentation of Inja](https://github.com/pantor/inja).

+## Read More

+Please refer to [the Releases page](https://github.com/Krantz-XRF/auto-FFI/releases) for my presentation slides and reports.